+The Treasurer is responsible for the other information.
 The other information comprises the information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
-The Treasurer is responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.